 Licenses for PGP are not available to undergraduate students at this time.

 PGP Endpoint, which offered additional encryption of data on removable storage and portable devices, is no longer available.
-We are testing its replacement and will make it available as soon as possible.

 There is no charge for this service.